maijake/devcc/1-define-architecture/README.md

 ## Architecture Design Process in Project Context

-Before starting architecture design, the scope and constraints of the design have to identified and ratified by the work initiator.
+Before starting architecture design, the scope and constraints of the design need to be identified and ratified by the work initiator.

 The object of Architecture Design is to address the concerns of stakeholders.
 The first step is to identify the stakeholders, and to